Purdue-CS193/homework-0-tabithamacagnano/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Tabitha Macagnano's First CS1930 Homework

+- It is taught by other students at Purdue
+- I am learning something new that I haven't done before
+- It includes problem solving/computer science